 Finally what do with the boxes.

 Find a spot that can be really messy for the next 24 hours.
-I use our guest room Gather up the boxes from the rooms you just did.
+I use our guest room to gather up the boxes from the rooms you just did.
 Empty out the boxes onto the floor.
 Just pour them if there is nothing breakable.
 You now have a collection of empty boxes or baskets and a huge mess on the floor.

 I like to tackle this mess by putting anything that goes into the kitchen in a box.
 All the dirty dishes you collected will probably be the bulk of it.
 Take that box to the kitchen.
 Come right back,